SafSoufTouk/LibreOfficeConverter/README.md

 }
 ```

-### if libreoffice is not installed yet use this command
+### If libreoffice is not installed yet use this command

 ```
 $ sudo apt-get install libreoffice